This article was first published on 1 December and has since been updated on 17 December to reflect the latest information.

 A six-month qualifying period confirmed

-In its press release published on 27 November, the Government states that it will ensure that the unfair dismissal qualifying period, which currently can be varied very easily by statutory instrument, can only be varied in the future by primary legislation.
+In its press release published on 27 November, the Government stated that it will ensure that the unfair dismissal qualifying period, which currently can be varied very easily by statutory instrument, can only be varied in the future by primary legislation.
 This will necessitate full parliamentary scrutiny before the qualifying period is changed again and make it harder for any future government to increase it.

 Compensation cap ‘lifted’